 You can change between standard contrast and high contrast colours by clicking the buttons below.
 Your selection will remain active as you navigate through the site.

-This is the official accessibility statement for The Golden Jubilee National Hospital.
+This is the official accessibility statement for the Golden Jubilee University National Hospital.
 If you have any questions or comments, feel free to contact us.

 Where possible, this web site has been authored in accordance with worldwide accessibility standards published by the W3C.
 It has been developed to comply with XHTML 1.0 Transitional using the W3C mark-up validator.
 All stylesheets should validate using W3C CSS validator.
 All pages on this site attempt to comply with WCAG AA approved, complying with priority 1 and 2 guidelines of the W3C Web Content Accessibility Guidelines.